Visiting Warner Brothers Studio

 That visit reminded me of how much I love the movies and how much pleasure they give me.
 I know it’s fake, but it creates real feelings.
 And that’s something I’ll hold on to forever.

-Cafe from La La Land
+The La La Land Cafe

-Perspective table from The Lord of The Rings
+The perspective table from The Lord of The Rings